kennysmithed/origins23/origins_reading_wk3.md

 description: Animal Cognition and Communication
 ---

-*As usual, read this blog, do the Fitch reading, and then take the quiz on Top Hat to test your understanding.*
+*As usual, read this blog, do the Fitch reading, and then take the quiz on Learn to test your understanding.*

+*Reminder: The lecture readings for the first few weeks are quite substantial, but the volume of the lecture readings reduces later in the course.*

 ## About the reading